randym32/Anki.Vector.PackageInstaller/README.md

 # Vector Package Project

-Vector Package is an open-source project to develop a platform independant packaging and deployment tool.
+Vector Package is an open-source, platform independent packaging and deployment tool intended for use primarily on Vector.

 # Basic Features